 The student shall then be provided with the opportunity to explain his/her version of the facts.
 The school administrator shall make reasonable efforts to verify facts and statements prior to imposing a suspension.
-Serious violation will result in a ten-day suspension and a referral to the School Hearing Officer.
+Serious violation will result in a ten-day suspension and a referral to the School Administration.

-Notice shall be given to the parent(s) and student that the school administrator is referring the student to the School Hearing Officer.
+Notice shall be given to the parent(s) and student that the school administrator is referring the student to the School Administration.
 The parent(s) and student shall be given notice of applicable due process procedures.

-The parent(s) will contact the School Hearing Officer to schedule a meeting to discuss the situation in an informal setting prior to the completion of the short-term suspension.
-After that meeting, the School Hearing Officer shall determine whether an expulsion should be recommended to the Board.
+The parent(s) will contact the School Administration to schedule a meeting to discuss the situation in an informal setting prior to the completion of the short-term suspension.
+After that meeting, the School Administration shall determine whether an expulsion should be recommended to the Board.

-The Governing Board shall meet in executive session to be notified of the intended action, decide whether to hold a hearing or to designate a non-School hearing officer as provided in ARS 15-843(F)(2); and give written notice to the student as provided in ARS 15-843(F)(3).
+The Governing Board shall meet in executive session to be notified of the intended action, decide whether to hold a hearing or to designate a non-School Administrator as provided in ARS 15-843(F)(2); and give written notice to the student as provided in ARS 15-843(F)(3).